 There is a reason that the Snowman Triathlon regularly gets called the toughest multi terrain triathlon in the UK.
 That’s because to complete this race you must first summit a mountain; Moel Siabod, the highest peak in the Moelwynion mountain range.
 Ascend up 3.5km of beautiful rocky paths before reaching the summit at 872m above sea level and turning round to run back down again.
 To get to the finish you must turn right and run through the forest, then back along the fire road towards the lake.
 The finish line framing Wales' most famous peak Snowdon awaits.

 In line with British Triathlon Federation rules you must be at least 17 years old to take part in this race.

 Registration for the Standard Triathlon will take place on Saturday afternoon and before racing on Sunday morning.
-It is usually located in the Lecture Room (next to the bar) in Plas Y Brenin - LL24 0ET
+It is located at Plas Y Brenin - LL24 0ET

 On the morning of the race, registration closes no later than 30 minutes before the closure of transition.

 Confirmed timings will be detailed in your Final Instructions which will be available on the website and via email 10 days prior to the race.

 Please note that registration has set times for specific distances.

 Wave Start Times